fredrikaverpil/pyside2-wheels/README.md

 For more information, see [this guide](https://fredrikaverpil.github.io/2016/08/17/compiling-pyside2/) on compiling PySide2.

-## Wheels
+## Wheel building

 Wheels are created by Travis CI (Linux, OS X) and AppVeyor (Windows).
-They are then uploaded to [Bintray](https://bintray.com/fredrikaverpil/pyside2-wheels/).
+They are then uploaded to the [Bintray pyside2-wheels repository](https://bintray.com/fredrikaverpil/pyside2-wheels/).
+There are two separate packages:

+* [pyside2](https://bintray.com/fredrikaverpil/pyside2-wheels/pyside2) - wheels built from the master branch
+* [development](https://bintray.com/fredrikaverpil/pyside2-wheels/development) - wheels built from pull requests and non-master branch commits

 ### Ubuntu 16.04